euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 Line 15 gets a handle for the first coprocessor of the system and then initializes the default stream to this device (line 16).
 Line 17 finally loads a native library that contains the kernel that implements the offloaded version of the ``dgemm`` operation.

-Lines 19 and 22 enqueue a request to execute the kernel and to synchronize the host thread with the asychronous kernel invocation.
+Lines 19 and 22 enqueue a request to execute the kernel and to synchronize the host thread with the asynchronous kernel invocation.
 While the ``invoke`` returns immediately after the request has been enqueued into the stream, the ``sync`` operation blocks until the kernel execution has finished on the target.

 By default, pyMIC provides copy-in/copy-out semantics for the data passed to a kernel.